ALMSIVI/novel-tools-py/README.md

 This project is managed by [Poetry](https://python-poetry.org/), and is built on Python 3.9.
 After installing Poetry, run `poetry install` to install all dependencies.
 Run `poetry run pytest` to run all the tests.

-If you simply want to use the toolkit without developing on top of it, you can use `poetry install --no-dev` if you have Poetry installed.
+If you simply want to use the toolkit without writing your extensions, you can use `poetry install --no-dev` if you have Poetry installed.

 If you don't have Poetry, you will need to install the dependencies manually.
 Currently, the single required package is `natsort`, which is used to sort the numbers in natural order (1, 2, ...
 10, 11 instead of 1, 10, 11, ...
 2).
 You can install it using pip: